-As of June 30, 2023, one customer accounted for 11% of net accounts receivable and other receivables.
+As of September 30, 2023, no individual customer accounted for more than 10% of net accounts receivable and other receivables.
 As of December 31, 2022, one customer accounted for 13% of net accounts receivable.
 The remainder of the accounts receivable was dispersed among more than 1,000 customers.
-The customers who accounted for greater than 10% of net accounts receivable are related to wholesale and product receivables.
-The collection risk associated with these customers is mitigated because, as discussed above, the third-party transaction processor does not release the title on vehicles until funds are successfully collected.
-Furthermore, there is no significant credit risk with respect to accounts receivable because, other than the receivables associated with these customers, credit risk with respect to accounts receivable is dispersed due to the large number of customers.
+The customer who accounted for greater than 10% of net accounts receivable is related to wholesale and product receivables.
+The collection risk associated with this customer is mitigated because, as discussed above, the third-party transaction processor does not release the title on vehicles until funds are successfully collected.
+Furthermore, there is no significant credit risk with respect to accounts receivable because, other than the receivables associated with this customer, credit risk with respect to accounts receivable is dispersed due to the large number of customers.

-For the three and six months ended June 30, 2023, no individual customer accounted for more than 10% of total revenue.
-For the three months ended June 30, 2022, two customers each accounted for 11% of total revenue due to the continued growth of the CarOffer business.
-For the six months ended June 30, 2022, no individual customer accounted for more than 10% of total revenue.
+For the three and nine months ended September 30, 2023, no individual customer accounted for more than 10% of total revenue.
+For the three and nine months ended September 30, 2022, no individual customer accounted for more than 10% of total revenue.